-Distributions may also be made out of capital.
-Distributions out of capital result in the reduction of an investor's original capital invested in the sub-fund.
-Furthermore, any distributions from the income and/or involving the capital result in an immediate reduction of the net asset value per share of the sub-fund.
-Investors in certain countries may be subject to higher tax rates on distributed capital than on any capital gains from the sale of fund units.
-Some investors may therefore prefer to invest in accumulating (-acc) rather than distributing (-dist, -mdist) share classes.
-Investors may be taxed at a later point in time on income and capital arising on accumulating (-acc) share classes compared with distributing (-dist) share classes.
-Investors should consult qualified experts for tax advice regarding their individual situation.
-The maximum issuing commission for shares in classes with "-mdist" in their name is 6%.
-"UKdist" The aforementioned share classes can be issued as those with "UKdist" in their name.
-In these cases, the Company intends to distribute a sum that corresponds to 100% of the reportable income within the meaning of the UK reporting fund rules when the share classes are subject to these reporting fund rules.
-The Company does not intend to make taxable values for these share classes available in other countries, as they are intended for investors whose investment in the share class is liable to tax in the UK.
 "2%", "4%", "6%", "8%" Shares in classes with "2%" / "4%" / "6%" / "8%" in their name may make monthly (-mdist), quarterly (-qdist) or annual (-dist) distributions at the respective aforementioned annual percentage rates, gross of fees and expenses.
 The distribution amount is calculated based on the net asset value of the respective share class at the end of the month (in the case of monthly distributions), financial quarter (in the case of quarterly distributions) or financial year (in the case of annual distributions).
 These share classes are suitable for investors who wish for more stable distributions, unrelated to past or expected returns or income of the relevant sub-fund.
 Distributions may thus also be made from the capital.
 Distributions out of capital result in the reduction of an investor's original capital invested in the sub-fund.
 Furthermore, any distributions from the income and/or involving the capital result in an immediate reduction of the net asset value per share of the sub-fund.
 Investors in certain countries may be subject to higher tax rates on distributed capital than on any capital gains from the sale of fund units.
 Some investors may therefore choose to invest in the accumulating (-acc) instead of the distributing (-dist, -qdist, -mdist) share classes.
 Investors may be taxed at a later point in time on income and capital arising on accumulating (-acc) share classes compared with distributing (-dist, -qdist, -mdist) share classes.
 Investors for tax advice regarding their individual situation. "seeding" Shares with "seeding" in their name are only offered for a limited period of time.
-At the end of this period, no further subscriptions are permitted unless the Company decides otherwise.
-However, these shares may still be redeemed in accordance with the conditions for the redemption of shares.
-Unless the Company decides otherwise, the smallest tradeable unit, the initial issue price and the minimum subscription amount are those of the aforementioned asset classes.
+Further subscriptions are prohibited after the end of this period, unless otherwise decided by the Company.
+However, shares can still be redeemed in accordance with the conditions for share redemptions.
+Unless otherwise decided by the Company, the smallest tradeable unit, the initial issue price and the minimum subscription amount shall correspond to the characteristics of the share classes listed above.